 Unlike most national monuments that are managed by the National Park Service, the Agua Fria National Monument, located between Rock Springs Café and Arcosanti, is administered by the Bureau of Land Management.

-Because Agua Fria National Monument is more than 72,000 square miles of wilderness, with few improvements other than dirt roads, adding it to your itinerary may exclude visits to other locations.
+Because Agua Fria National Monument is more than 72,000 acres of wilderness, with few improvements other than dirt roads, adding it to your itinerary may exclude visits to other locations.
 That said, the monument offers hiking, wildlife-viewing, petroglyphs, pueblos, and other historical structures for adventurous folk.

 Take the Scenic Route through Sedona

 If scenic drives are your thing, you may want to detour through Sedona.
 You will take the Red Rock Scenic Byway (SR 179) to Sedona, and the Sedona-Oak Creek Canyon Scenic Road (US 89A) north to Flagstaff.

 This route will add two to three hours to your drive time, based on Sedona traffic and how frequently you stop for photo ops.
 Navigate to our post 3 Stunning Sedona Scenic Drives for more information.